La Venenosa Raicilla Sur was an early release of La Venenosa Raicilla from the Partida family, better known for their brand Chacolo.

 aarild

-109 reviewsThe first time I had this someone confused it with the Tigre and warned me that I was in for an überfunky experience of blue cheese and vinegar.
+153 reviewsThe first time I had this someone confused it with the Tigre and warned me that I was in for an überfunky experience of blue cheese and vinegar.
 But while the Sur is certainly rustic, it is absolutely not very acidic in the flavour profile.
 It has a slightly sour and mineral smell that reminds me of where marshland meets a rocky, mountain lake, but the fruity notes dominates.
 Medium to thin mouthfeel, but nice flavours of torched agave, leaning towards a vegetal freshness rather than espadin sweetness.
 A bit short aftertaste.
 I like it, nice bottle for introducing raicilla to someone.
-Maybe leaning towards 3,5 stars, but if the rating scale was 1-6 stars I would not hesitate to say it’s four stars, because the quality and uniqueness of this bottle – or any decent raicilla for that matter –are way above the average agave distillate as a category.
-I am writing that having recently learned that “artisanal” and “ancestral” mezcals, for example, are actually just a fraction of the total production and consumption volumes.
+EDIT: Several batches down the road, I have to say it’s a very consistent quality; writing in 2023 the later two have had more fruit sweetness and better structure while remaining true to its concept.
+Really worth a try, there are no other raicilla quite like it.

 The first time I had this someone confused it with the Tigre and warned me that I was in for an überfunky experience of blue cheese and vinegar.
 But while the Sur is certainly rustic, it is absolutely not very acidic in the flavour profile.
 It has a slightly sour and mineral smell that reminds me of where marshland meets a rocky, mountain lake, but the fruity notes dominates.
 Medium to thin mouthfeel, but nice flavours of torched agave, leaning towards a vegetal freshness rather than espadin sw